Skip to content

 Unclassified 49.3% No explicit reviewer rationale in the PR thread

-The unclassified bucket is large because rejected agent-authored PRs frequently lack reviewer feedback — a companion study of 654 rejected PRs across five agents finds 67.9% of rejections carry no explicit reviewer comment (arXiv:2602.04226).
+The unclassified bucket is large because rejected agent-authored PRs often lack reviewer feedback.
+A companion study of 654 rejected PRs across five agents finds that 67.9% of rejections carry no explicit reviewer comment (arXiv:2602.04226).

-1. Approach hints and do-not constraints in the agent instruction file (e.g., .github/copilot-instructions.md, AGENTS.md) — encode the team's implicit conventions reviewers would otherwise enforce.
-Targets Implementation Issues.
+1. Approach hints and do-not constraints in the agent instruction file (for example, .github/copilot-instructions.md, AGENTS.md) encode the team's implicit conventions that reviewers would otherwise enforce.
+This targets Implementation Issues.

-2. CI validation instructions — tell the agent how to run tests and confirm the fix without introducing breaking changes.
-Targets Technical Issues.
+2. CI validation instructions tell the agent how to run tests and confirm the fix without introducing breaking changes.
+This targets Technical Issues.

-3. Task prioritization before dispatch — filter out low-priority, superseded, or stale-on-arrival issues.
-Targets Low-priority and Superseded sub-reasons under Relevance of Fix.
+3. Task prioritization before dispatch filters out low-priority, superseded, or stale-on-arrival issues.
+This targets the Low-priority and Superseded sub-reasons under Relevance of Fix.

-Reviewers reject implementation-bucket fixes because the agent ignored unwritten team conventions — style rules, architectural choices, "we don't use library X here," test expectations — that the agent could not infer from issue text alone.
+Reviewers reject implementation-bucket fixes because the agent ignored unwritten team conventions that it could not infer from the issue text alone: style rules, architectural choices, "we don't use library X here," and test expectations.
 Encoding those conventions in the instruction file gives the agent the same implicit knowledge a new human contributor would learn from a senior engineer's pre-PR review.
-The paper explicitly identifies this mechanism in its Implications section: developers should "provide guidance on how to perform the fix or provide guidance on what approaches are not acceptable in the agent instruction file" (arXiv:2606.13468).
-The mechanism aligns with the Implicit Knowledge Problem anti-pattern — agents fail when the team's conventions are nowhere in the artifacts the agent reads.
+The paper names this mechanism in its Implications section: developers should "provide guidance on how to perform the fix or provide guidance on what approaches are not acceptable in the agent instruction file" (arXiv:2606.13468).
+The mechanism matches the Implicit Knowledge Problem anti-pattern: agents fail when the team's conventions are nowhere in the artifacts the agent reads.

-Preemption prompts target only the Implementation and Technical-Issue buckets — roughly 17 percentage points of the rejection rate.
-The remaining ~30 points either resist prompt intervention or require workflow-side changes:
+Preemption prompts target only the Implementation and Technical-Issue buckets, roughly 17 percentage points of the rejection rate.
+The remaining 30 or so points either resist prompt intervention or need workflow-side changes:

-• Greenfield or single-purpose repos without an established convention set — the instruction file has nothing to encode beyond generic advice, and the overhead of authoring it exceeds the rejection cost.
+• Greenfield or single-purpose repos without an established convention set: the instruction file has nothing to encode beyond generic advice, and authoring it costs more than the rejections it prevents.

-• Silent-reject reviewers: 67.9% of rejected PRs carry no reviewer feedback (arXiv:2602.04226) — instructions cannot address rejection reasons the reviewer never states.
+• Silent-reject reviewers: 67.9% of rejected PRs carry no reviewer feedback (arXiv:2602.04226), so instructions cannot address rejection reasons the reviewer never states.

-• Inactivity rejections (17.3% of the sample): driven by reviewer attention and triage cadence, not by PR content; preemption shifts only the workflow side.
+• Inactivity rejections (17.3% of the sample): reviewer attention and triage cadence drive these, so preemption shifts only the workflow side.

-• Provider-side rejections (agent failure 7.5%, rate limit 1.0%): no prompt can prevent the agent from going down or running out of quota.
+• Provider-side rejections (agent failure 7.5%, rate limit 1.0%): no prompt can stop the agent from going down or running out of quota.

-• Low-priority and Superseded fixes: a task-routing problem, not a fix-quality problem.
-The agent producing a better fix does not change the outcome — the issue should not have been dispatched to an agent at all.
+• Low-priority and Superseded fixes: a task-routing problem.
+A better fix does not change the outcome, because the issue should not have gone to an agent at all.
 See Agent PR Volume vs. Value for the productivity-paradox framing.

 The paper measures rejection causes, not the causal effect of any preemption intervention.
-There is no empirical measurement that adding .github/copilot-instructions.md reduces rejection rate by a quantified amount — the practice is well-motivated by the taxonomy but not yet validated by an A/B comparison.
+No study yet measures how much adding .github/copilot-instructions.md reduces the rejection rate.
+The taxonomy motivates the practice well, but an A/B comparison has not validated it.

 Example